-- 48. This case is not an appeal.
-However, the purpose of the direct hearing at the CAS is to shortcut the otherwise applicable procedure.
+- "In all CAS appeals involving the IAAF, CAS and the CAS Panel shall be bound by the IAAF Constitution, Rules and Regulations (including the Anti-Doping Regulations).
+In the case of any conflict between the CAS rules currently in force and the IAAF Constitution, Rules and Regulations, the IAAF Constitution, Rules and Regulations shall take precedence". - This case is not an appeal.
+However, the purpose of the direct hearing at the CAS is to shortcut 50. the otherwise applicable procedure.
 The substantive outcome of the shortcut should not differ from the outcome of the otherwise applicable procedure.
-Therefore, Rule 13.9.4 must apply by analogy. - 49.
+Therefore, Rule 13.9.4 must apply by analogy. - 51.
 Pursuant to Rule 13.9.5 of the IAAF ADR, the governing law shall be Monegasque law.
-However, the IAAF rules in question are to be interpreted in a manner harmonious with other WADC compliant rules. - 50.
+However, the IAAF rules in question are to be interpreted in a manner harmonious with other WADC compliant rules. - 52.
 Pursuant to Rule 21.3 of the IAAF ADR, anti-doping rule violations committed prior to 3 April 2017 are subject, for substantive matters, to the rules in place at the time of the alleged anti-doping rule violation.
 With respect to the procedural matters, Rule 21.3 of the IAAF ADR provides that "for Anti-Doping Rule Violations committed on or after 3 April 2017, these Anti-Doping Rules" shall apply and that "for Anti-Doping Rule Violations committed prior to 3 April 2017, the 2016-2017 IAAF Competition Rules" shall apply.
-Thus, the procedural issues of the present arbitration shall be governed by the 2016-2017 IAAF Rules. - 51.
-According to Rule 21.3 of the IAAF ADR: "the relevant tribunal may decide it appropriate to apply the principle of lex mitior in the circumstances of the case". - 52.
-The IAAF argues that the Athlete's alleged ADRVs occurred in the years 2012 and 2013 and that, as the substantive anti-doping provisions were the same in the IAAF Rules in place between 2012 and 2013, the 2012-2013 IAAF Rules should apply to the present case. - 53.
+Thus the procedural issues of the present arbitration shall be governed by the 2016-2017 IAAF Rules. - According to Rule 21.3 of the IAAF ADR: "the relevant tribunal may decide it appropriate to apply 53. the principle of lex mitior in the circumstances of the case". - The IAAF argues that the Athlete's alleged ADRVs occurred in the years 2013 and 2014 and 54. that, as the substantive anti-doping provisions were the same in the IAAF Rules in place between 2012 and 2014, the 2012-2013 IAAF Rules should apply to the present case. - 55.
 The Athlete not having objected to the IAAF assertions, the Sole Arbitrator considers that the Parties agreed that the substantive aspects of the present procedure are to be governed by the 2012-2013 IAAF Rules.
-He further considers that in view of the wording of Rule 21.3 of the IAAF ADR the sanction should be determined on basis of the lex mitior, which could be the IAAF ADR. - 54.
-The Sole Arbitrator notes that, pursuant to Rules 33.1 of the 2012-2013 IAAF Rules, the burden of proof that an ADRV has occurred is on the IAAF and that the relevant standard of proof is that he must be comfortably satisfied that the Athlete committed an ADRV before making a finding against said athlete (see, e.g. CAS 2015/A/4163; CAS 2015/A/4129 and CAS 2016/A/4486).
+He further considers that in view of the wording of Rule 21.3 of the IAAF ADR the sanction should be determined on basis of the lex mitior, which could be the IAAF ADR. - 56.
+Sole Arbitrator notes that, pursuant to Rules 33.1 of the 2012-2013 IAAF Rules, the burden of proof that an ADRV has occurred is on the IAAF and that the relevant standard of proof is that he must be comfortably satisfied that the Athlete committed an ADRV before making a finding against said athlete (see, e.g. CAS 2015/A/4163; CAS 2015/A/4129 and CAS 2016/A/4486).